-This is part two of a five-part series of ways to experience Peru when you cannot be here.
+This is part two of a three-part series of ways to experience Peru when you cannot be here.
+Part two is all about the sights of Peru.
 You can read part one here.

 Experience Peru by sight